dataArtisans/flink-training-web/exercises/rideEnrichment-processfunction.md

 In order to clearly see what is happening, create side outputs where you collect each unmatched `TaxiRide` and `TaxiFare` that is discarded in the `OnTimer` method of the `CoProcessFunction`.

 Once the join is basically working, don't bother printing the joined records.
 Instead, print to standard out everything going to the side outputs, and verify that the results make sense.
 If you use the filter proposed above, then you should see something like this.
-These are `TaxiFare` records that were stored in state for a time, but eventually discarded because the matching `TaxiRide` events had never arrived.
+These are `TaxiFare` records that were stored in state for a time, but eventually discarded because the matching `TaxiRide` events hadn't arrived.

 ~~~
 1> 1000,2013000992,2013000989,2013-01-01 00:05:38,CSH,0.0,4.8,18.3